 ANZ's traded market risk management framework incorporates a risk measurement approach to quantify the magnitude of market risk within trading books.
-This approach and related analysis identifies the range of possible outcomes that can be expected over a given period of time and establishes the relative likelihood of those outcomes.
+This approach and related analysis identifies the range of outcomes that can be expected over a given period of time and establishes the relative likelihood of those outcomes.

-ANZ's key tools to measure and manage traded market risk on a daily basis are VaR estimates, sensitivities measures and stress tests.
-VaR is calculated using a historical simulation with a 500 day observation period for standard VaR, and a one-year stressed period for stressed VaR.
-Traded VaR is calculated at a 99% confidence level for one and ten-day holding periods for standard VaR, and a ten-day holding period for stressed VaR.
-All material market risk factors and all trading portfolios are captured within the VaR model, with the exception of interest rate risk, equity specific risk and electricity trading, for which capital is calculated using the Standardised approach described in Table 13(b).
+ANZ's key tools to measure and manage traded market risk on a daily basis are VaR, sensitivities and stress tests.
+VaR is calculated in two forms - Standard and Stressed.
+Standard VaR is based on a historical simulation using a 500 day observation period.
+Stressed VaR is based on a one-year period of stressed market conditions.
+Traded VaR is calculated at a 99% confidence level with one and tenday holding periods for standard VaR, and a ten-day holding period for stressed VaR.
+All material market risk factors and all trading portfolios are captured within the VaR model, with the exception of specific interest rate risk, equity specific risk and electricity trading, for which capital is calculated using the Standardised approach described in Table 13(b).

-ANZ also undertakes a wide range of stress tests to the Group trading portfolio and to individual trading portfolios.
-Standard stress tests are applied daily and measure the potential loss impact arising from applying the largest market movements during the previous seven years over specific holding periods.
-Holding periods used to calculate stress parameters differ and reflect the relative liquidity of each product type.
+ANZ also applies a wide range of stress tests to the Group trading portfolio and to individual trading portfolios.
+Standard stress tests are executed daily and measure the potential loss that would arise from the largest market movements during the previous seven years given prescribed holding periods.
+The prescribed holding periods used in the stress tests vary to reflect the liquidity of each product type.

-Results from stress testing on plausible severe scenarios are calculated monthly and potential losses are reported to the CMRC.
+Results from stress testing on severe yet plausible scenarios are calculated monthly and potential losses are reported to the CMRC.